-The GLEAMviz Simulator client version 7.0 is a stand-alone desktop application and can be installed on Windows (7 and later), Mac OS X (10.12 and later) and Linux (glibc version 2.24. or newer) operating systems.
-A 64bit processor architecture is required.
+The GLEAMviz Simulator client version 7.2 is a stand-alone desktop application that can be installed on the following operating systems: Windows® 10 and later, macOS® 10.15 and later, Linux (glibc version 2.24. or newer).
+The CPU architecture has to be 64bit, at least 4 GB of RAM must be available and the GPU must support Vulkan (almost any graphics card from 2017 onwards).